 You might be interested in 25 Amazing Places to Visit in Italy

-Is Lake Como Safe to Swim In?
+Is Lake Como Safe To Swim In?

-In contrast, northern parts of the lake, bordering towns like Domaso and Gravedona are some of the cleanest areas to dip yourself in: due to the constant stream of fresh water from river Adda.
+In contrast, northern parts of the lake, bordering towns like Domaso and Gravedona are some of the cleanest areas to dip yourself in; due to the constant stream of fresh water from river Adda.

-Surprisingly, fresher and newer reports about the safety of Lake Como suggest that nearly 99% of the public beaches are an absolutely ‘safe delight’ (No pollution) to indulge in.
+Surprisingly, fresher and newer reports about the safety of Lake Como suggest that nearly 99% of the public beaches are ’excellent’ (No pollution) to indulge in.

 Does A Monster Reside In Lake Como?

 Once knee-deep in the waters of Lake Como, if you happen to come across a peculiar, reptile-like creature please do say Hi on behalf of us (Or maybe run for your life?).

 This creature named the ‘Lariosauro’ is believed to be an evolutionary descendant of dinosaurs called the Lariosaurus.
 Several different sightings of this beast have been reported.